-- On April 3rd 2017, Cabinet approved the establishment of the Strong Communities Fund.
-The Strong Communities Grant Fund was introduced to streamline the way in which community grant funding is managed by the Council and to encourage innovative and creative use of a range of funding to support community initiatives in line with the Council's 2016-2020 Corporate Plan Wellbeing Outcomes, whilst being mindful of the Well-being of Future Generations Act 2015. - 1.2 Since the Strong Communities Grant fund was launched in August 2017 grants totalling £781,722 have been allocated to 56 projects across the Vale of Glamorgan.
-The Council and its partners: Waterloo Foundation, Natural Resources Wales and representatives of the Town and Community Councils have joined forces to support projects which are making a real difference to the quality of life and a range of services available to people and communities in the Vale. - 1.3 Strong Communities grants approved in the three-year period up to March 2020 will contribute towards the delivery of projects with an overall value in excess of £2.74 million.
-The Scheme has also proven to be an invaluable tool in the allocation of Section 106 funding, and it has been used as a match funding source for other funds from Welsh Government and Lottery funding. - 1.4 At its meeting on 23rd March 2020 Cabinet approved a new funding allocation totalling £837,533 for the five-year period from April 2020 to March 2025. - 1.5 At the meeting, minor alterations to the operation of the Strong Communities Grant Fund were approved to allow more efficient management of small grants.
-The scope of the scheme and the way in which it operates remains unchanged apart from the following four amendments: i) Introduction of a simple application process for smaller grants in the form of a rolling programme for applications of up to £3,000.
-These applications are circulated to panel for comment and then determined via delegated powers in consultation with Leader, Deputy Leader and Managing Director. ii) Removal of the £1,000 innovative grant fund. iii) The panel
+- 1.1 On 3rd April, 2017, Cabinet approved the establishment of the Strong Communities Fund.
+The Strong Communities Grant Fund was introduced to streamline the way in which community grant funding is managed by the Council and to encourage innovative and creative use of a range of funding to support community initiatives in line with the Council's 2016-2020 Corporate Plan Wellbeing Outcomes, whilst being mindful of the Well-being of Future Generations Act 2015. - 1.2 The Council and its partners: Waterloo Foundation, Natural Resources Wales and representatives of the Town and Community Councils have joined forces to support projects which are making a real difference to the quality of life and range of services available to people and communities in the Vale.
+Strong Communities grants approved in the three-year period up to March 2020 will contribute towards the delivery of projects with an overall value in excess of £2.74 million.
+The Scheme has also proven to be an invaluable tool in the allocation of Section 106 funding, and it has been used as a match funding source for other funds from Welsh Government and Lottery funding. - 1.3 At its meeting on 23rd March, 2020 Cabinet approved a new funding allocation totalling £837,533 for the five-year period from April 2020 to March 2025. - 1.4 At the meeting, minor operational changes were approved to the Strong Communities Grant Fund to allow more efficient management of small grants.
+The scope of the scheme and the way in which it operates remains unchanged apart from the following four amendments: i) Introduction of a simple application process for smaller grants of up to £3,000.
+These applications are circulated to the panel for comment and determined via delegated powers by the Managing Director in consultation with Leader and Deputy Leader. ii) Removal of the £1,000 innovative grant fund. iii) The panel will meet twice a year. iv) The maximum grant threshold will be changed to £25,000.

-- will meet twice a year. iv) The maximum grant threshold will be changed to £25,000. - 1.6 The amended scheme guidance is available on the Vale of Glamorgan Council website and can be found at Appendix B.
+1.5 The amended scheme guidance is available on the Vale of Glamorgan Council website and can be found at Appendix B.